Bestseller (company)

 Bestseller A/S is a privately held family-owned clothing and accessories company founded in Denmark in 1975.
-The company provides affordable fashion for women, men and children.
+The company provides affordable fashion for men, women and children.
 They market their products in 70 markets across most of Europe, the Middle East, Canada, India and globally via E-commerce.
 They operate almost 9,000 shops worldwide, 6,000 in China and the rest mainly in Europe.

 History

 The company was founded in 1975 by Troels Holch Povlsen in Brande, Denmark.
 Originally its focus was on women's fashion.
 It introduced children's clothing in 1986 and menswear in 1988.
 Bestseller is family-owned and the company employs around 17,000 people.

+A December 2023 report funded by the Progressive Alliance of Socialists and Democrats found Bestseller's China-based supplier had connections to forced Uyghur labor.

 Brands

 Bestseller has a number of different brands under which it sells its clothing.
 The brands are listed below and are sold both in the company's own stores and through independent retailers.